handshakeGuide: Set up a Partner Portal

 • If you want your partner users to see all of the organisation's invoices, use the Partner Invoices Table component.

-• If you want your partner users to be able to update a customer's subscription, please follow this guide:
+• If you want your partner users to be able to update or cancel a customer's subscription, please follow the guide for self-service and configure for update subscription flow here: Self Service Overviewarrow-up-right

 How do I test it?